crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 The libraries are then version controlled.

 Version those libraries and let them contribute to one overall code base.
-Using this simple approach you can gain 99% of any benefit of microservices at 1% of the cost.
+Using this simple approach, you can gain 99% of any benefit of microservices at 1% of the cost.

-How is this
+How is this achieved?
-accomplished?
 Through interface driven design; the same interface driven design you would use when designing the microservices.
 Treat the internal components of the system as internal microservices; define boundaries and separate the code into libraries behind interfaces, and into modules of a larger project which make those libraries.
 This allows developers to iterate quickly on the libraries, in the same